danbeggan/resumate/README.md

 # README

-Use chatgpt to help build a resume.
+Use OpenAI text-davinci-003 to help build a resume

 bin/dev to run rails server and tailwindcss